phazelift/words.js/README.md

 **Words.prototype.clear**
 > `<this> clear()`

-> Resets the internal array to empty [].
+> Resets this.words to empty [].

 **Words.prototype.remove**
 > `<this> remove( <string>/<number> indices and or words )`

-> Removes any combination of indices or words from the internal array.
+> Removes any combination of indices or words from this.words.
 Without arguments remove does nothing.
 > Invalid arguments are ignored

 ```javascript